Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 Open/Unencrypted or WPA2/3-PSK.

-• Act as enforcement points when RADIUS servers return precise access control policy
+• They act as enforcement points when RADIUS servers return precise access control policy.

 RADIUS Server